Wondering how to file for divorce in Ohio? We cover everything you need to know about the process and how to get started.

 On the other hand, separate property is property that includes inheritance, gifts directed toward only one spouse, personal injury awards, property owned before marriage, as well as income from property that didn’t come from a marital contribution.

-The court has the authority to make a distributive award from the separate property of either spouse to achieve a fair distribution of property, if necessary.
+The court has the authority to make a distributive award from the separate property of either spouse to achieve a fair property distribution, if necessary.
 For example, if one spouse engaged in financial misconduct, the court may compensate the other spouse by awarding them some of the offending spouse’s separate property.

 Overall, it’s difficult to determine how property will be divided in each Ohio divorce case since every case is different, but the court strives for a fair distribution of property.